thisisevilevil/evilevil365/_posts/2025-06-04-Windows11-Partitioning-From-Hell.md

 Initially, I assumed the issue was just an undersized recovery partition.
 I’ve helped several customers over the years with this exact problem—where an ancient SCCM task sequence for OSD (Operating System Deployment) only allocates 300MB for the recovery partition, which just doesn’t cut it today.
 For Windows 11 24H2, the recommended size has increased again—now 1GB is advised.

 But in this case, the recovery partition wasn’t the only culprit.
-It was the first time I’d encountered this specific issue, but the customer mentioned seeing the "We couldn't update the system reserved partition." error before.
+It was the first time I’d encountered this specific issue, but the customer mentioned seeing the "We couldn't update the system reserved partition" error before.
 We eventually identified the problem and implemented a fix.
 It was a simple solution, but definitely not a pretty one.

 ![Thumbnail](/assets/images/2025-06-16-Windows11-Partitioning-From-Hell/ITAdmin_Hell.png?raw=true "Partitioning hell")